-The middle school in 2017 consists of 4 year 3/4 classes.
+The middle school consists of 4 year 3/4 classes.
 The teachers work closely together as a team to plan an enriching program that challenges each individual student to reach their full potential.

 Most classes are in a double classroom and teachers teach in pairs to maximise the learning experiences for all children.
 Each double classroom is well resourced with computers that are accessed by all students throughout the working day.

 Students visit specialist teachers for visual arts, performing arts, Japanese and physical education.
 Library sessions are taken by class teachers in our large and well resourced library.

 In these years the curriculum focuses on developing the fundamental knowledge, skills and behaviours in literacy and numeracy and other areas including physical and social capacities which underpin all future learning.

 Key characteristics of students at this level includes